You are Welcome Here!

 At the Grass Valley Friends Meeting, in a simple building nestled in the foothills of Northern California, we sit in silent worship.
 We gather to seek and share spiritual nourishment, care for one another, and serve the wider world.

-We meet on the campus of Sierra Friends Center, or Woolman. www.woolman.org
+We meet on the campus of Woolman at Sierra Friends Center, a Quaker educational center and camp. www.woolman.org

 - To listen to God